mgleeming/synthedia/README.md

 DIA-LC-MS/MS data can be acquired in many ways.
 The default invocation of synthedia creates non-overlapping, 30 Th windows between m/z 350 and m/z 1600.
 To simulate data using different DIA acquisition strategies, a file defining the acquisition schema can be supplied.
 An example acquisition schema file and blank template are provided in the ```templates``` directory.

 The acquisition schema file must define both MS1 and MS2 spectra.

+## Decoy signals

+LC-MS/MS analysis of bottom-up proteomics samples can be complicated by the presence of ions derived from non-peptide sample contaminants.
+To mimic this, decoy ions can be simulated together with peptide signals by specifying a decoy database in NIST '.msp' format.
+See the section 'NIST Text Format of Individual Spectra' in [this document](https://chemdata.nist.gov/mass-spc/ms-search/docs/Ver20Man_11.pdf) for details on the .msp format.

+Custom .msp files can be specified or pre-prepared files can be dowloaded from [MS-DIAL](http://prime.psc.riken.jp/compms/msdial/main.html#MSP).
+The Synthedia web server uses the "All public MS/MS (13,303 unique compounds)" file from [MS-DIAL](http://prime.psc.riken.jp/compms/msdial/main.html#MSP).

+The number of decoy peaks to simulate, as well as the maximum number of fragments to simulate per decoy, can be specified throught the command line arguments ```num_decoys``` and ```simulate_top_n_decoy_fragments```.

 ## Usage